mcorbe/talemo/docs/product-requirements.v2.md

 5. Focus exclusively on **French language** content and UI for initial release.
 6. Implement **authentication** with Google and Apple SSO for parents.
 7. **Provide strict multi-tenant governance** with family-focused household silos (architecture ready for future expansion).
-8. Prepare for a **freemium subscription model** targeting parents.
+8. Prepare for a **freemium model with one-time purchases and subscriptions** targeting parents.
 9. Achieve **€0.03 per story generation cost** through optimization roadmap.

 ### 3.2 Non-Goals for MVP